jellyfin-archive/jellyfin-docs/docs/server/plugins.md

 Many plugins are available in a repository hosted on our servers, which can be easily installed using the plugin catalog in the settings.
 At the moment many of these are still being updated frequently so the version number may not be accurate.
 There are several different categories that can indicate what kind of functionality the plugins may provide.

+**Authentication:** Add new authentication providers, such as LDAP.

 **Channels:** Allow streaming remote audio or video content.

+**General:** Plugins that serve general purposes, such as sync with Trakt.tv, or Kodi.

+**Live TV:** Plugins that help with connecting to tuners, such as NextPVR, or TVHeadend.

 **Metadata:** Scrape metadata from a new source or modify existing metadata.

+**Notifications:** Allow notifications to connect to many different services, including Gotify and Slack.

 ### Manual